Call for Papers

 Presentation of Paper

-To submit a paper, upload an abstract of maximum 3,000 characters (free style) as well as a brief summary of the nature of your work and level of expertise between 11 February and 8 June 2014 (extended deadline!) to our:
+To submit a paper, upload an abstract of maximum 3,000 characters (free style) as well as a brief summary of the nature of your work and level of expertise between 11 February and 26 June 2014 to our:

 After a thorough reviewing process by the International Advisory Committee authors will be notified of the acceptance of their papers by 20 July 2014.